 Scope 3 emissions are more nuanced, as they broadly represent all other indirect emissions from value chain activities.
 These emissions occur as a result of a company’s operations but are produced from sources neither owned nor controlled by the company.
 Examples include emissions generated by suppliers, employee commute and business travel, and landfill waste disposal.

 Scope 3 reductions can take many forms: replacing business travel with virtual meetings or investing in less GHG-intensive travel options; reducing materials and resources consumed, and sustainably sourcing those that are consumed; implementing zero-waste policies and practices; favoring more sustainable suppliers; and engaging key suppliers on improving their own carbon footprint through efficiency measures, resource reductions, and renewable and clean energy procurement.
 Like Scope 1, unavoidable Scope 3 emissions may be remedied through the purchase of carbon offsets.

 Companies that successfully engage their stakeholders and take action to address Scope 3 emissions are well-positioned to assert leadership in GHG management.

 Managing your organization’s carbon footprint is not only good for the environment; it is also a way build back with resilience while reducing risks and creating new business opportunities.
-Corporate carbon accounting gives companies a full view of their operations, creates transparency along the corporate value chain, and allows for informed decision making on sustainability matters, while clean energy supply can help companies improve their resiliency, lock-in a stable price for power, and address unavoidable emissions.
+Corporate carbon accounting gives companies a full view of their operations, creates transparency along the corporate value chain, and allows for informed decision making on sustainability matters, while clean energy supply can help companies improve their resiliency and address unavoidable emissions.